Graph-DETR3D: Rethinking Overlapping Regions for Multi-View 3D Object Detection: Experiments

+In this section, we provide ablative experiments to gain a deeper understanding of Graph-DETR3D.
+The experiments are conducted with a ResNet50-DCN backbone evaluated on nuScenes validation subset.
+Following the experimental setting in \cite{wang2021pointaugmenting}, 1/4 nuScenes training set is used for efficiency.
 To understand how each module contributed to the final detection performance in Graph-DETR3D, we test each component independently and report its performance in Table \ref{tab:ablation}.
 The overall score starts from 35.8 NDS.
 When dynamic graph feature aggregation module is applied, the NDS is raised by 2.4 points, which validates the finding in Section \ref{sec:mstrain} that enhancing the detection ability on overlapping regions can greatly promote the overall performance.
 Then we add the depth-invariant multi-scale training strategy, which brings us a 0.9 enhancement as well as a 2.8 \% decline in mAOE.
 Finally, the NDS score achieves 39.3 when all components are applied, gaining a 3.5 \% absolute improvement and validating our approach.